alisharify7/Flask-Seo/README.md

-## /robots.txt view  automatically generate all urls text file and return robots.txt file for search engines
+### /robots.txt view automatically generate all urls text file and return robots.txt file for search engines

+# Note: this extension only overload some functions in flask.Flask Class to add some functionality for keep watching on every url endpoint in app